What You Should Know About Acupuncturists and Their Services

 Using the principles of oriental medicine, the acupuncturist will examine you by looking, listening, asking questions, and touching.
 This allows the acupuncturist to record a full case history.

 Once an evaluation is made, the acupuncturist may insert very fine acupuncture needles into a number of points on your body.
 The purpose of the needles is to stimulate acupuncture points; the needles do not inject any substance into the body.
-We encourage you to ask your acupuncturist to use presterilized disposable needles.
+Single time use, pre-sterilized disposable needles are the preferred standard of practice.

-In some cases, acupuncture may be accompanied by electrical stimulation or the burning of moxa, a form of heat therapy.
+Often, acupuncture may be accompanied by electrical stimulation or the burning of moxa, a form of heat therapy or the use of heat lamps.
 Acupuncturists may also use a variety of other techniques to enhance acupuncture treatment.

 When would I use the services of a New York acupuncturist?